Fermi-liquid behavior and characteristic temperature-dependent susceptibility in clean RuO$_2$ crystal: FERMI-LIQUID CHARACTERISTICS

+As shown in Fig. \ref{fig3} (b), Eq. (\ref{eq14}) cannot represent the observed behaviour in a wider temperature range up to 400 K. Thus, we introduce Eq. (\ref{eq14a}) with another logarithmic temperature-dependent susceptibility, which fits the data very well up to 400 K (Figs. \ref{fig3} (b) and (c)).

-Here, $\chi_0$ represents the temperature-independent Pauli susceptibility, while $a_1$ accounts for the Curie-law impurity contribution.
-The zero-temperature Pauli susceptibility of RuO$_2$, obtained from Eq. (\ref{eq14}) at 5 T, is $\chi_0$=1.58$\times$10$^{-4}$ emu/mol = 1.984 $\times 10^{-9}$ m$^3$/mol = 5.77 $\times 10^{-5}$ in the electromagnetic unit (EMU) and SI units, which are consistent with previous reports \cite{berlijn2017itinerant, wenzel2025fermi}.
-The Fermi-liquid parameter $F^\textrm{a}_0$ is defined as follows \cite{Vollhardt-Woelfle1990}:
+The zero-temperature Pauli susceptibility of RuO$_2$, obtained from Eq. (\ref{eq14a}) at 5 T along the $ [101]^*$ direction, is $\chi_0$=1.58$\times$10$^{-4}$ emu/mol = 1.984 $\times 10^{-9}$ m$^3$/mol = 5.77 $\times 10^{-5}$ in the electromagnetic unit (EMU) and SI units, which are consistent with previous reports \cite{berlijn2017itinerant, wenzel2025fermi}.
+For the logarithmic term, we obtain $a_5$ = 1.74$\times10^{-8}$ and 2.38$\times10^{-8}$ emu/K$^2$-mol at 0.5 and 5 T, respectively, while the characteristic temperature $T_0=30$ K remains unchanged.
+According to Eq. (\ref{eq14a}), the logarithmic contribution gives the minimum in $\chi$ at $T_0/e$.